ajpmorgan/ajpmorgan.github.io/_pages/research.md

 “Elementary and Middle School Principal Effects on Future Academic, Behavioral, and Labor-Market Outcomes” with Eric Hanushek, Steven Rivkin, Jeffrey Schiman, and Lauren Sartain

 ## Works in Progress

-“Teacher Autonomy: Good for Pupils?
-Good for Teachers?” with John Jerrim and Sam Sims

 "Teacher Expectations for Long-Term Student Outcomes: Differences by Student Demographics from the Millennium Cohort Study" with John Jerrim